binary42/avedac/README.txt

 		$ cd aved-ui
 		$ mvn package osxappbundle:bundle

-             The zipped package is located in src/aved-ui/target
+             The zipped package is located in src/aved-ui/target.
+             Double-click to unzip then run the MacOSX package

 5. Developer Notes
 -----------------------------------------------------------------------------